RadiantGH/Foresight/README.md

 * Autocorrect incorrect '.scry' directories

 ## Issues
+* THE SLASHES WHEN CONVERTING LINKS TO DIRECTORIES IS KINDA MESSED UP RN
 * Clicking folder icon img instead of the button itself causes issues
 * Change scripts when changing foresight key
 * Change scripts when changing foresight directory (If directory is used)

 ## Dependencies